Black Indians in the United States: Overview

 Until recently, historic relations between Native Americans and African Americans were relatively neglected in mainstream United States history studies.
 Over time, Africans had varying degrees of contact with Native Americans, although they did not live together in as great number as with Europeans.
 Enslaved Africans brought to the United States, as well as their descendants, have had a history of cultural exchange and intermarriage with Native Americans, as well as with other enslaved mixed-race persons who had some Native American and European ancestry.

 Most such interaction took place in New England, where contact was established early, and in the Southern United States, where the largest number of African-descended people were enslaved.
 In the 21st century, a significant number of African Americans have some Native American ancestry, but most have not grown up within those cultures and lack current social, cultural or linguistic ties to Native peoples.

 Relationships among different Native Americans, Africans, and African Americans have been varied and complex.
 Native peoples often disagreed about the role of ethnic African people in their communities.
 Some tribes or bands were more accepting of ethnic Africans than others, and welcomed them as full members of their respective cultures and communities.
 Other Native Americans saw uses for slavery, and did not oppose it for others.
 Some Native Americans and people of African descent fought alongside one another in armed struggles of resistance against U.S. expansion into Native territories, as in the Seminole Wars in Florida.

 Buffalo Soldiers, 1890.
 The nickname was given to the "Black Cavalry" by the Native American tribes they fought.

 After the American Civil War, some African Americans became (or continued as) members of the US Army.
 Many were assigned to fight against Native Americans in the wars in the Western frontier states.
 Their military units became known as the Buffalo Soldiers, a nickname given by Native Americans.
 Black Seminole men in particular were recruited from Indian Territory to work as Native American scouts for the Army.

+In New England and the Northeastern United States, Black ancestry is common among some federally recognized tribes, including the Mashantucket Pequot Tribe, the Narragansett Indian Tribe, the Shinnecock Indian Nation, the Wampanoag Tribe of Gay Head, and the Mashpee Wampanoag Tribe.

+Intermarriage between Black Americans and Native Americans was common in Massachusetts as early as the 17th century.
+A 1792 census of Wampanoag people at Gay Head showed that 28% of the tribe had African ancestry.
+While many Wampanoags with African ancestry tried to distinguish themselves from the Black population, this did not always succeed from the perspective of the white population.
+People of mixed Black and Wampanoag ancestry were generally accepted as Wampanoag by the tribe as long as they remained on Martha's Vinyard.
+Black Wampanoags who moved away from the community could have their Native identity questioned, including by Wampanoag people.